libukai/WriterAI/README.md

 # 📢 v1.1.5 Update
 - Official ChatGPT is finally available!
 OpenAI recently officially announced the release of their ChatGPT API.
-- You can now select the ChatGPT model by going to User Settings via `Code` -> `Preferences` -> `Settings` and under `Extensions` you will find `ScribeAI` settings.
-Or you can just search `ScribeAI` in search box.
+- You can now select the ChatGPT model by going to User Settings via `Code` -> `Preferences` -> `Settings` and under `Extensions` you will find `WriterAI` settings.
+Or you can just search `WriterAI` in search box.
 And you will find a option to choose your model.
 Go ahead and choose `ChatGPT` and restart your extension by clicking on `restart your extension` in the API key settings.
 Now you are using ChatGPT!
 - Notice how answers provided by ChatGPT is much more detailed and informant, it's amazing!!